w3c-ccg/lds-jws2020/README.md

 | EC  | P-256     | ES256  |
 | RSA | 4096      | PS256  |

+Anything else will result in an unsupported alg error.

 ### About Linked Data Signatures

 A JSON-LD Signature has a verification key type, and a signature/proof type for example: